Pagtatag! The Documentary (2024)

 As for the documentary, it felt a bit lacking.
 At just over an hour long, it seemed more like a behind-the-scenes look at their concert tour rather than a comprehensive documentary.
 There were mentions of how foreign fans connect with their music, and I was hoping to see clips of them singing along and getting emotional over SB19’s Filipino tracks.
 I remember seeing such scenes in their reels or other vlogs, but they weren’t included here.
 I’m not sure if I missed them or if they weren’t shown for privacy reasons.

-Additionally, there was a segment where the group’s sound/music track and mics were turned off during an event, yet they continued performing.
+Additionally, there was a segment where the group's sound and music track, along with the lights, went off during an event, yet they continued performing.
 It wasn’t clear whether this was due to technical issues or if it was intentional, especially since the next segment showed their director instructing not to turn off the mics.
-The purpose of this scene was unclear to me.
+Including this bit felt unnecessary since the reason wasn’t clarified—unless I missed it.

 Overall, the documentary had the potential to attract more casual fans if it had provided a deeper, more engaging look into the group while capturing the essence of the Pagtatag Era.